brousalis/bendystraw/README.md

 // Cloudfront CDN - optional
 export AWS_DISTRIBUTION_ID=
 export AWS_CLOUDFRONT_DOMAIN=xxxxx.cloudfront.net

-// Region used for Slack message link to S3 bucket - optional export AWS_REGION=us-east-1
 ```

 If you have `AWS_CLOUDFRONT_DOMAIN` set, bendystraw will replace all asset urls with the CDN version on deployment.